 Aaron ‘Moose’ Reichert has made a career out of helping people get into mountain biking.
 When a beginner mountain bike rider comes to him to get set up with a bike, they’re often drawn to the ultra, high-end mountain bikes they see in the glossy magazines.

 Buying the most expensive bike before you’ve ever tried mountain biking isn’t going to make the sport easier to master.
-Actually, it will probably make it more complicated.
+On the contrary, it will probably make it more complicated.
 The more bells and whistles and “higher end” your bicycle it is, the harder it’s going to be to learn the fundamental skills of mountain bike riding.

-Trying to figure out how to set the rebound on your rear shock and adjust your disc brakes is going to take away the focus you need for learning how to stay upright when your bicycle is heading down a bumpy trail.
+Trying to figure out how to set the rebound on your rear shock and adjust your disc brakes will take away the focus you need for learning how to stay upright when your bicycle is heading down a bumpy trail.

 “The most important thing for a beginner is a properly fitted bike that’s apt to their skills.
 Too much bike can sometimes be a little squirrelly,” explains Moose.

-It’s like giving a 16-year-old the keys to a Ferrari, it’s just not a good match.
+It’s like giving a 16-year-old the keys to a Ferrari, and it’s just not a good match.

-Beyond the bicycle there are couple other things that can make or break your first mountain biking experience.
-Words of wisdom: get a good helmet, make sure you like how the saddle fits your rear end, and invest in a good pair of shorts.
+Beyond the bicycle, there are a couple of other things that can make or break your first mountain biking experience.
+Words of wisdom: Get a good helmet, make sure you like how the saddle fits your rear end, and invest in a good pair of shorts.

-The helmet is one of the most important accessories that beginners often overlook.
-You will fall and crash as a beginner, intermediate, and even at the professional level.
-Professional mountain bike racer Jason Moeschler, whose been riding mountain bikes for nearly 30 years, says that a good helmet with a good retention system (the way that it fits and is fastened to your head) is a must for beginners.
-Another important accessory are your bike shorts.
+The helmet is one of the essential accessories that beginners often overlook.
+As a result, you will fall and crash at a beginner, intermediate, and even professional level.
+Professional mountain bike racer Jason Moeschler, who has been riding mountain bikes for nearly 30 years, says that a good helmet with a sound retention system (the way it fits and is fastened to your head) is a must for beginners.
+Another essential accessory is your bike shorts.

 “The biggest mistake might be giving up on mountain biking because of not being comfortable on their bike.
 Having the proper bike position, comfortable saddle, suspension setup, and quality chamois makes all the difference.” says professional mountain bike racer Gretchen Reeves.

-There are opportunity costs before you even go on your first mountain bike ride.
-And, for some beginner riders, it’s more cost effective to buy the helmet and comfy shorts and then just borrow a bicycle to see if they like the sport well enough to buy a bike.
+There are opportunity costs before going on your first mountain bike ride.
+And, for some beginner riders, it’s more cost-effective to buy the helmet and comfy shorts and then borrow a bicycle to see if they like the sport well enough to buy a bike.

 There’s nothing wrong with getting a loaner bicycle, but Moeschler cautions before you do take it out, make sure it has been looked over by a bicycle mechanic so that it’s properly tuned.

-There are also many Internet resources that can direct you to nearby trails and provide ratings regarding their difficulty.
+Many Internet resources can direct you to nearby trails and provide ratings regarding their difficulty.

 If you’re used to going out and riding 35KM on the road bike, plan on half the distance on the mountain bike taking twice as long.
-Point being, even if the trails you first choose to ride on are short 5KM or 10KM loops, it’s possible that it will take more than an hour to cover that kind of distance because of those added levels of difficulty.
+The point is, even if the trails you first choose to ride on are short 5KM or 10KM loops, it may take more than an hour to cover that kind of distance because of those added levels of difficulty.